input-output-hk/cardano-sl/networking/notes/shelley/DeltaQ.md

 round-trip-time?
 Neither option poses any extra challenge, it's only a matter of deciding when to respond to the control message: before or after the enqueue.

+Comment: Duncan

+> Good Q. Another point to discuss with Neil.

 ## Egress queueing